Changissnz/selfinterest/README.md

-of societies that have passing proficiency in control of the axiom's occurrence, then find themselves to be regulated by artificial axioms and thus mainly obey these instructions as if it were nature itself, but to be accurate, this would be habit becoming second-nature.
+of societies that have passing proficiency in control of the axiom's occurrence, then find themselves to be regulated by artificial axioms and thus mainly obey these instructions as if it were nature itself, but to be accurate, this is habit becoming second-nature.
 The human being somehow stabilizes and improves their behavior where will works to act for that behavior, and the result is the artificial axiom takes on a naturalness much deeper than the appearance, such that the will required to actualize the artificial axiom's effect from the occurrence of a cause is placed into action by self-interest similar to